Our Care System

-- Pastoral Care is strongly supported by the Year head / tutor system, mentoring, the care team, the learning support team and the academic council.
+- Pastoral Care is strongly supported by the Year Head / Tutor System, mentoring, the Student Support Team, the Learning Support Team and the Academic Council.

 Year heads are responsible for the welfare and academic progress of all students in their year group.
-Each year group with in the school has a specific year head looking after their well being.
-Each class grouping in the college has a tutor.
+Each year group within the school has a specific Year Head looking after their well being and academic progression.